 The reason?

-Their designs are surprisingly innovative, and some of them even border on being bold, which is a genuine surprise.
+Their designs are surprisingly innovative, and some even border on being bold, which is a genuine surprise.
 Most companies selling in the value segment of the market stick to the basics and tend to offer low-cost, cookie-cutter products.

 Topsky is a refreshing departure from that.
 This model offers features you sometimes don’t find on chairs costing three or four times as much, which is fantastic.
 Of course, it’s offset by the fact that to keep costs low, the company uses low-end materials in construction, so this chair isn’t as robust or as durable as many of the other models we’ve talked about thus far.